Ascension has been a place of worship for over 100 years. We are a place where people of all backgrounds are welcome for a service or for a lifetime.

 After providing one hundred years of faithful musical accompaniment to the members of Ascension Church, the Felgermaker pipe organ finally became the star attraction of the day.
 In October 2012 we celebrated 100 years with an organ recital by renowned organist, Gordon Turk.

-The current structure of half time Rector-- enhanced by an active Vestry, a part-time Administrative Assistant, a phenomenal Music Director, committed lay leadership, a paid bookkeeper & a dedicated congregation--allows us to work towards fulfilling our mission.
+By having an active Vestry, a part-time Coordinator of Communication, a phenomenal Music Director, committed lay leadership, a paid bookkeeper & a dedicated congregation, we are able to work towards fulfilling our mission.
+Our Priest-in-Charge enhances this mission by providing great knowledge and support to our congregation.